There are some amazing new luxury hotels opening in London in 2017. Here is my pick of the ones that stand out. Miss them, miss out!

 This hotel opened last month (January 2017).
 This amazing new Four Seasons Hotel is located in a 1922 Grade-II listed former Port of London Authority HQ, opposite the Tower of London.
 The grand lobby lies at the heart of the hotel, which will host all-day dining, afternoon tea, and drinks under a backlit art-deco-style dome.
 Off this hall are two restaurants, Le Dame de Pic, from Michelin-starred French chef Anne-Sophie Pic and an Asian restaurant serving Chinese and Japanese food.

-You can also read our reviews of other Four Seasons hotels and openings and other Four Seasons that I have visited including the Four Seasons Hampshire, Four Seasons Cap Ferrat in the South of France and the Four Seasons London Park Lane.
+You can also read our reviews of other Four Seasons hotels and openings and other Four Seasons that we’ve visited including the Four Seasons Hampshire, Four Seasons Cap Ferrat in the South of France and the Four Seasons London Park Lane.

 Nobu London will be a 150 room hotel on 10-50 Willow Street in Shoreditch which is a short tube ride from Old Street to central London and all the attractions.
 The bad news is that although Shoreditch is a trendy area of London with plenty of bars and restaurants, it is not really walkable from the center.
 It would take you around 45 minutes to get to Selfridges and longer to reach iconic shops like Harrods.